Delray Beach Florida

-Someone who is not living has been busy in the kitchen, perhaps expressing a complaint about how the kitchen was arranged.
+Someone who is not living has been busy in the kitchen, perhaps expressing complaints about how the it was arranged.

-The living have heard the sound of pots and pans being thrown around the hotel’s kitchen, or the dining room.
+The living have heard the sound of pots and pans being thrown around the kitchen, and the dining room.

-Rushing to see what was occurring, expecting a huge mess, these witnesses were surprised to see everything in its place!
+Rushing to see what was occurring, expecting a huge mess, these witnesses have been surprised to see everything in its place!